starnight/simple-control/README.md

 -----------

 This example demos the PID control.
-It will push elements into the QUEUE until the QUEUE is full.
-Then pop an elements from the QUEUE.
-Meanwhile, it will print the status of the QUEUE for each action.
+It will initial the pid structure with Kp, Ki, Kd factors.
+Then do the PID control algorithm.

 Create a C file where the main function located.